Key Provisions Under the Affordable Care Act for Employers with Up to 50 Employees

 - Small Business Health Options Program (SHOP)

-Open for enrollment now, small employers with generally up to 50 employees will have access to the new health care insurance marketplaces through the Small Business Health Options Program (SHOP).
+Open for enrollment now, small employers with generally up to 50 employees have access to the new Health Insurance Marketplace through the Small Business Health Options Program (SHOP).
 Currently, small businesses may pay on average 18% more than big businesses for health insurance because of administrative costs.
-SHOP offers small employers increased purchasing power to obtain a better choice of high-quality coverage at a lower cost.
+The SHOP Marketplace offers small employers increased purchasing power to obtain a better choice of high-quality coverage at a lower cost.
 Costs are lowered because small employers can pool their risk.
-To enroll, eligible employers must have an office within the service area of the SHOP and offer SHOP coverage to all full-time employees.
+To purchase coverage in SHOP, eligible employers must have at least one common law employee, offer SHOP coverage to all of their full-time employees, and meet minimum participation rates.
 In 2016, employers with up to 100 employees will be able to participate in SHOP.
-HHS has a Call Center hotline that specifically serves small businesses with 50 or fewer employees interested in purchasing coverage through the SHOP Marketplace.
-1-800-706-7893 (TTY users: 1-800-706-7915) Monday through Friday, 9 a.m. to 5 p.m.
+HHS has a Call Center hotline that specifically serves small businesses with 50 or fewer employees interested in purchasing coverage through the SHOP Marketplace: 1-800-706-7893 (TTY users: 1-800-706-7915) Monday through Friday, 9 a.m. to 5 p.m.
 EST. Additionally, for more information, see these FAQs from HHS about the SHOP Marketplace.

 - Employer Notice to Employees of the New Health Insurance Marketplace